 Broadhead.
-With a tip shaped like a spear point, broadheads are designed for maximum penetration and damage against soft targets-commonly used by hunters for bringing down large game.
-When you hit a creature with an attack using this ammunition it takes an extra 1d6 piercing damage.
+With a tip shaped like a spear point, broadheads are designed for maximum penetration of soft flesh and thick hide-commonly used by hunters for bringing down large game.
+When you hit a creature that isn't wearing armor with an attack using this ammunition it takes an extra 1d6 piercing damage.